baillielab/sequential-gwas/docs/src/gwas.md

 - `ip_values` (default: "1000 50 0.05"): Values used to create independent genotypes for PCA (see [here](https://www.cog-genomics.org/plink/2.0/ld)).
 - `npcs` (default 10): Number of principal components to use to account for population structure.
 - `approx_pca` (default: true): Whether to use an approximation to the PCA algorithm (see [here](https://www.cog-genomics.org/plink/2.0/strat)).
-- `maf` (default: 0.01): Minor allele frequency used to filter variants entering the GWAS.
+- `maf` (default: 0.01): Minor allele frequency threshold.
+This is used to filter variants for PCA and for plotting GWAS results.
+The association testing step is still performed across all variants.
-- `mac` (default: 10): Minor allele count used to filter variants entering the GWAS.
+- `mac` (default: 10): Minor allele count used to filter variants for PCA and entering REGENIE's variants.
 - `regenie_cv_folds` (default: 5): Number of folds for Regenie step 1.
+Can also be `loocv`.
 - `regenie_bsize` (default 1000): Regenie block size.

 For Regenie's options see the [online documentation](https://rgcgithub.github.io/regenie/options/).